COVID-19 is a notifiable disease. Report all suspected or confirmed cases to your local health authorities.

 In the US, testing is recommended in:

-People with signs or symptoms consistent with COVID-19
+Anyone with signs or symptoms consistent with COVID-19

-Asymptomatic people with recent known or suspected exposure to SARS-CoV-2, including those who have been in close contact (less than 6 feet [2 meters] for a total of 15 minutes or more over a 24-hour period) with a person with documented infection
+Asymptomatic unvaccinated people with recent known or suspected exposure to SARS-CoV-2, including those who have been in close contact (less than 6 feet [2 meters] for a total of 15 minutes or more over a 24-hour period) with a person with documented infection

 The American Academy of Pediatrics recommends testing children with symptoms consistent with COVID-19, children in close contact with an individual with probable or confirmed infection, and children who require screening based on recommendations from public health authorities or other situations (e.g., prior to a medical procedure such as elective surgery or as a school or workplace requirement).
 The decision to test does not differ by the age of the child.
 Testing is not recommended for other illnesses that lack shared symptoms (e.g., urinary tract infection, cellulitis), or for children exposed to close contacts of infected individuals unless those contacts are symptomatic or other criteria are met.

 Consult local health authorities for guidance as testing priorities depend on local recommendations and available resources.